pedronachtigall/Cadamanteus_SV/README.md

 We calculated the average of coverage for all SVMP genes and comapred to each SVMP gene for each individual using the [```SVMP_counter.py```](https://raw.githubusercontent.com/pedronachtigall/Cadamanteus_SV/refs/heads/main/scripts/SVMP_counter.py) script.
 Then, we manually checked the output and the read coverage using IGV to infer the final genotype.

 ### Estimating CNV of MYO
-We used the mapped reads (not filtered for multi-mapped reads) to retrieve coverage for MYO and 10 nontoxin genes located at the same chromosome (i.e., ma-2; ATPSynLipid-1, ATPase-lys70, CD63, Calreticulin, DAZ-2, GADD45, Glutaredoxin-1, Leptin-1, PDI, and Nexin-2).
+We used the mapped reads (not filtered for multi-mapped reads) to retrieve coverage for MYO and 10 nontoxin genes (i.e., ATPSynLipid-1, ATPase-lys70, CD63, Calreticulin, DAZ-2, GADD45, Glutaredoxin-1, Leptin-1, PDI, and Nexin-2) located at the same chromosome (i.e., ma-2).
 ```
 for i in capture_data.list; do
 	samtools depth -b MYO_region.bed ${i}.bam > ${i}.MYO.depth.txt